-- (a) a student is absent and neither the parents nor school officials have knowledge of his whereabouts, - (b) parents fail to notify the school of a student's absence, - (c) a student leaves a class or campus without permission from a parent or school official.
+- (a) a student is absent and neither the parents nor school officials have knowledge of his whereabouts, - (b) parents fail to notify the school of a student's absence, - (c) a student leaves a class or campus without permission from a parent or school official,

-A student who is truant will be disciplined according to school disciplinary policy and procedures.
+A student who is truant will be disciplined according to school disciplinary policy and Procedures.

-School Activity (SA): This code will be used when a student is on a field trip.
+- 1. First offense: 3 Days in ISD and parent contact. - 2.
+Second offense: 3 Days ISD, 1 Saturday School, and parent contact. - 3.
+Third offense: 3 Day Suspension, placement on Probation Plan, sent to District Attorney, and parent contact. - 4.
+Fourth & future offense: Alternative or Virtual School placement, sent to District Attorney, and parent contact. - School Activity (SA): This code will be used when a student is on a field trip.
 The "SA" code indicates the student is present.
 This is a non-chargeable absence in terms of the 90% attendance requirement and the exemption policy.
 This code will be given when a student represents the school in a school approved activity organization that is sanctioned by the O.S.S.A.A. or approved sanctioning organization for interscholastic and other competitive events that are also sanctioned as post-season, state qualifying events.
 This code will not count in the 90% attendance requirement, or the exemption policy.